The Great American Bash (2004)

-The 2004 Great American Bash was the first annual Great American Bash professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE), and 15th Great American Bash event overall.
-It was held exclusively for wrestlers from the promotion's SmackDown! brand division.
-The event took place on June 27, 2004, at the Norfolk Scope in Norfolk, Virginia.
-The Great American Bash was previously promoted by World Championship Wrestling (WCW), which WWE acquired in 2001, thus the 2004 event was the first Great American Bash held since 2000.
+The 2004 Great American Bash was a professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE).
+It was WWE's inaugural Great American Bash and the 15th overall.
+The event took place on June 27, 2004, at the Norfolk Scope in Norfolk, Virginia, held exclusively for wrestlers from the promotion's SmackDown! brand division.

+The Great American Bash was originally promoted by Jim Crockett Promotions of the National Wrestling Alliance before becoming a World Championship Wrestling (WCW) event.
+WWE acquired WCW in 2001, thus the 2004 event was the first Great American Bash held since WCW's event in 2000.
 The 2004 event grossed $325,000 with 6,500 ticket sales and received a 0.47 buyrate.

 Three of the eight matches on the card were contested for a championship; one was lost while the other two were retained.
-The main event was a Handicap match between The Dudley Boyz (Bubba Ray Dudley and D-Von Dudley) and The Undertaker.
-Undertaker won the match after pinning D-Von following a Tombstone piledriver.
+The main event was a Handicap Concrete Crypt match between The Dudley Boyz (Bubba Ray and D-Von) and The Undertaker.
+The Undertaker won the match after pinning D-Von following a Tombstone piledriver.
 One of the featured matches on the undercard was a Texas Bullrope match for the WWE Championship between John "Bradshaw" Layfield (JBL) and champion Eddie Guerrero.
 JBL won the match and the WWE Championship after touching all four turnbuckles in succession.
 Guerrero was at first declared the winner, but General manager Kurt Angle came out and showed that JBL had touched the final turnbuckle before Guerrero.
 Another primary match on the undercard was Rey Mysterio versus Chavo Guerrero for the WWE Cruiserweight Championship, which Mysterio won with a sunset flip.

 Production

 Background

+WWE's inaugural Great American Bash was held at the Norfolk Scope in Norfolk, Virginia.

-The Great American Bash is a professional wrestling event established in 1985.
-It was first produced by the National Wrestling Alliance's (NWA) Jim Crockett Promotions (JCP) and aired on closed-circuit television before becoming a pay-per-view (PPV) event in 1988; JCP was rebranded as World Championship Wrestling (WCW) later that same year.
-WCW then seceded from the NWA in 1991.
-The final Great American Bash event promoted by WCW was the 2000 event, as in March 2001, the then-World Wrestling Federation (WWF) purchased WCW.
-In 2002, the WWF was renamed to World Wrestling Entertainment (WWE).
-That same year, WWE introduced the brand extension where the promotion divided its roster into brands where wrestlers were exclusively assigned to perform.
-After three years since the acquisition of WCW, WWE revived The Great American Bash as their own PPV to be held on June 27, 2004, at the Norfolk Scope in Norfolk, Virginia and as a SmackDown!-branded event.
-Although it was the first Great American Bash held by WWE, it was the 15th overall.
+The Great American Bash is a professional wrestling event that was established in 1985 and held during the summer.
+It was first produced by Jim Crockett Promotions (JCP) of the National Wrestling Alliance (NWA) and aired on closed-circuit television before becoming a pay-per-view (PPV) event in 1988; JCP was rebranded as World Championship Wrestling (WCW) later that same year, which seceded from the NWA in 1991.
+The final Great American Bash event promoted by WCW was the 2000 event, as in March 2001, the then-World Wrestling Federation (WWF) purchased WCW; in May 2002, the WWF was renamed to World Wrestling Entertainment (WWE), while two months before that in March, WWE introduced the brand extension where the promotion divided its roster in two brands, Raw and SmackDown!, where wrestlers were exclusively assigned to perform on their respective shows.

+After three years since the acquisition of WCW, WWE revived The Great American Bash as its own PPV event.
+It was scheduled to be held on June 27, 2004, at the Norfolk Scope in Norfolk, Virginia.
+Although it was the first Great American Bash held by WWE, it was the 15th overall, and it was held exclusively for wrestlers from the SmackDown! brand.